 Learning how to bleach clothes will take your laundering to a new level.
-Bleaching can help make a piece of fabric look brighter, remove stains, and act as underwear or sock disinfectant.
+Bleaching can help make a piece of fabric look brighter, remove stains, and act as a disinfectant.
 Doing it improperly, though, might destroy the fabric because bleach is a strong chemical product.
 Apart from following the right procedure, you must also know the suitable bleaching agents to use.

 How to Bleach Clothes That are White

 White fabric is the easiest to get stained; they even sometimes turn yellow when stored for a long time.
-Bleaching it has long been the technique of choice to bring its life back or make it look as fresh as possible.
+Bleaching has long been the technique of choice to bring whites back to life and make them look as fresh as possible.
 Whether you use a chlorine-based or eco-friendly bleaching product, there are four steps to follow on how to bleach clothes successfully:

 - Spot Treat

 In preparation for how to bleach clothes that are white, here are the things you need to do:

 Much like laundering, make sure you sort your clothes out, ensuring you only include plain white garments.
 However, if you choose a color-safe bleach, you can add white clothes with colored stripes, patterns, and designs.

 When sorting your clothes, you must also check the care instruction label or tag to see if you can bleach the item.
 You can bleach most clothes made of cotton, linen, and rayon fabrics, while you should never use bleach on acetate, wool, wool, spandex, silk, mohair, leather, and non-colorfast clothes.

 Also, check if you can wash the piece of clothing using hot water; if not, separate it from those that you can.
 Lastly, check what is machine-washable and handwash-only.